Qualytics/userguide/docs/add-datastores/databricks.md

 **Endpoint:**  ```/api/datastores (post)```

-=== "Creating an enrichment datastore with a new connection"
+=== "Create an Enrichment Datastore with a new Connection"
     ```json
         {
             "name": "your_datastore_name",